 To Be Noticed

+When you see teens in groups being loud it’s not that they are just being obnoxious.
+They are desperate for attention.
 They are in competition with each other to get noticed.
 When you see teens in groups being loud it’s not that they are just being obnoxious.
 They are desperate for attention.
-[Tweet This] The more positive attention they receive the more it makes them feel valuable as a person.
+The more positive attention they receive the more it makes them feel valuable as a person.
 So they work hard at standing out.
 Every event, activity, or gathering is an opportunity to say something, wear something, or do something that attracts eyes and affirmation.

 Kids will go after any attention they can get.
 Their brains haven’t developed fully in the area that gives them the ability to weigh consequences so they act on their impulses without a filter.
 Their main impulse is to receive attention to prove their worth.
 When they can’t receive the good attention they try to get bad attention because there is only one thing worse than receiving bad attention.